ryleeez/bd-designing-with-java-project/tasks/project-mastery-tasks/MasteryTask03.md

 since the existing fulfillment centers (FCs) can use our new code and get confident that it works before we introduce any other changes.

+**HINTS:** There are some tests in `ShipmentOptionTest` that check for equality between `Packages` (which you will be instantiating as `Box`s).
+For these tests to pass you will need to Generate `equals` and `hashcode` inside the `Box` class.
+Boxes with different dimensions are not equal.

-Once your design is implemented, the `tct-task3-implement` workflow should pass.
-Commit your code with a message starting with `[MT03][Implement]` and submit a CR to your Project Buddy.
+Once your design is implemented, the MT3 tests should pass.

 **Exit Checklist**
-- `rde wflow run tct-task3` passes
-- Your CR creating your design approach has been approved and the code pushed
-- Your CR implementing your design has been approved and the code pushed
+-  `./gradlew -q clean :test --tests 'tct.MT3*'` passes
+-  `./gradlew -q clean :test --tests 'com.amazon.ata.*'` passes
+- You've pushed to github